highlightxyz/generative-art/README.md

 Generative projects created on Highlight are displayed by rendering your project’s index.html file inside an iframe.
 This means that your tokens may appear at different sizes at different times.
 In practice, this means using a fixed size canvas may cause rendering issues.
 You may either scale your token in order to appear the same at all sizes, or you may have it respond and display differently at different sizes—the choice is yours.
 In either case, your code should respond to the window resize event to ensure your token renders correctly if the browser is resized.

-In the preview images step, you’ll have the option to specify a resolution of the preview image.
+In the preview images step, you’ll have the option to specify the resolution of the preview image.
 Note that the aspect ratio used here will be used to render your token on Highlight.